saqhib-hussain/saqhib-hussain/README.md

 ### Hi there 👋 I'm Saqhib Hussain.

 # 💫 About Me:
-I am currently working on MySQL and PostgreSQL.<br>I am interested in Data Dnalytics.
+I am currently working on MySQL and PostgreSQL.<br>I am interested in Data Analytics.

 ## 🌐 Socials: